For western blots, incubate membrane with diluted primary antibody in 5% w/v BSA, 1X TBS, 0.1% Tween® 20 at 4°C with gentle shaking, overnight.

 Protocol Id: 10

-Polyclonal antibodies are produced by immunizing animals with a synthetic phosphopeptide corresponding to residues surrounding Ser552 of human 53BP1.
+Monoclonal antibody is produced by immunizing animals with a synthetic peptide corresponding to residues near the amino terminus of human 4EHP protein.

 Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc.